Feature Concatenation Multi-view Subspace Clustering: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ulti-view} data, obtained from different measurements or collected from various fields to describe objects comprehensively, are widespread in many real-world applications\cite{xu2013survey1},\cite{xie2018hyperTCYB},\cite{li2016lowTCYB},\cite{zhang2016visualTMM}.
-For example, in computer vision tasks, an image can be described by multiple view representations (GIST\cite{oliva2001modeling2}, SIFT\cite{lowe2004distinctive3}, LBP\cite{ojala2002multiresolution4}, etc.); the words presented on a webpage and the words presented in URL are two distinct views of the webpage; video signals and audio signals are two common representations and can be applied for multimedia content understanding.
+\overfullrule=2cm Multi-view data, which are collected from different measurements or fields to give a comprehensive description of objects, are popular in many real-world applications \cite{xu2013survey1,yin2015multi,Review1_4_Deep_multimodal,huang2018robust_nc,Review2_3_multimodal_sparse_coding,chen2019auto}.
+For example, in computer vision fields, an image can be presented by multiple views (GIST \cite{oliva2001modeling2}, SIFT \cite{lowe2004distinctive3}, LBP \cite{ojala2002multiresolution4}, etc.); the words presented on a webpage and the words presented in URL are two distinct views of the webpage; video signals and audio signals are two common representations and can be applied {{to}} multimedia content understanding.
 Compared with single-view data, multi-view data contain both the consensus and complementary information among multiple views.
-And the goal of multi-view learning, which has achieved success in many applications\cite{xu2013survey1},\cite{zhan2018graph5},\cite{zhao2017multi6},\cite{sun2013multi7},\cite{zhoutaomultiviewlearning2018},\cite{gao2016filteringTMM}, is to improve the generalization performance by leveraging multiple views.
+And the goal of multi-view learning, which has achieved success in many applications \cite{xu2013survey1,zhao2017multi6,sun2013multi7,zhoutaomultiviewlearning2018,ZhaiLinMSC_IET,MultiviewLearning_InfSci}, is to improve the generalization performance by leveraging multiple views.